 This process of auditing your academic history and mailing out your credential usually takes 3-4 weeks.
 Then you will receive your credentials in the mail and a BCIT official transcript indicating that your Degree has been granted.

 If you indicate on your application that you would like to attend the ceremony, you will receive information in the mail with your degree, followed by an invitation approximately one month prior to the ceremony date.
 General information regarding convocation is available online.

 In as little as three years after completing the two-year Financial Management Diploma, graduates have the ability to obtain the BTech Accounting degree, and their professional designation.
-The BCIT Bachelor of Technology in Accounting (B.Tech.) degree meets the degree requirements for each of Canada's three professional accounting designations:
+The BCIT Bachelor of Technology in Accounting (B.Tech.) degree meets the degree requirements for each of Canada's professional accounting designations:

 Unlike most post-secondary students, BTech Accounting students are not required to have a degree before commencing either the Chartered Accountantcy articling period and CA School of Business ("CASB") modules or the Certified Management Accountant's Strategic Leadership Program ("SLP").